HongfeiLi365/RobotAdvisor/README.md

 # robotadvisor
-CS411 Database System Project.
-View your current portfolio, and use the Robot to find predict the future of your portfolio!
+This repository is a course project for CS411 Database System of UIUC.
+Robotadvisor is a website where users can create and manage porftfolios of stocks, and get machine-learning-based stock recommendations.

 # Languages and Tools
  * Python
  * Flask
  * MySQL
  * Neo4j

- * Bootstrap 4
+# Run robotadvisor on AWS EC2

-# Persistent Session for Flask on AWS EC2
+## Persistent Session for Flask on AWS EC2
 I created a persistent session named 'robotadvisor' on our EC2 server Use the following command to list all sessions.
 ```